aarjavchauhan/portfolio/content/home.md

  <!-- ![me](/aarjav.jpeg) -->

 Hi!
-I am currently a PhD Student at the University of Toronto in the Department of Computer Science working on human-computer interaction, the commons, and climate adaptation practices.
+I am currently a PhD Student at the University of Toronto in the Department of Computer Science working at the intersection of human-computer interaction (HCI) and the commons.

-My current research examines the ways technologies and online communities can be designed as commons to support the democratic production of knowledge through collaborative efforts.
-In particular, I try to understand the different kinds of conflicts and tensions that emerge within commons-based models.
-I primarily employ qualitative, ethnographic, and participatory methods in my research.
+My research examines efforts in online communities, such as Wikipedia and OpenStreetMap, that use commons-based approaches to navigate conflicts and engage in the collective production of knowledge.
+In particular, I am interested in exploring the patterns of conflicts and tensions that emerge in the governance of the commons, as well as identifying the conditions under which conflict may be a creative or generative force, rather than destructive to the efforts of these communities to collectively accomplish their goals.

 [Curriculum Vitae][def]